bundgus/PostgresLocust/README.md

 # PostgresLocust
 Postgres client for Locust.io

-Uses the pg8000 Python Postgres client.
+Uses the pg8000 Python Postgres client and SQLAlchemy for connection pooling.

 Start the example postgre_locust_example.py